nylas/nylas-mail/internal_packages/ui-darkside/README.md

 #### 2. Manual Install

-> To manually install a theme, go to `Nylas N1 > Install Theme…` in the menu bar.
+> To manually install a theme, go to `Nylas Mail > Install Theme…` in the menu bar.
 Select the `ui-darkside` folder you just downloaded.
 This will copy the folder into your N1 packages directory so you can delete the orginal download if you want to.

 #### 3. Customize